harsheel55/SummerInternship2024_22IT055/README.md

 Project Repository: Introduction to the project repository and version control using Git.
 Initial Setup: Set up the initial project structure in Flutter.
 Begin Development: Start working on the initial components of the app.
-Goals:

-Get familiar with the project repository and version control.
-Begin the initial phase of app development.

 **Day 6:** Code Review and Feedback Session
 Activities: